 “With this TikTok partnership ad for Halara, the creator is authentic, speaks directly to the user, and the video hangs with native content and doesn’t scream ‘ad,’” she explains, “all of which are part of the influencer marketing trend that’s been gaining momentum over the past few years.”

-Halara can measure success from this ad by watching ROAS, tracking the number of dresses sold or times the creator’s unique coupon code was used.
+Halara can measure success from this ad by watching ROAS or by tracking the number of dresses sold or how many times the creator’s unique coupon code was used.

 Run A/B tests on different content formats or posting times to see what generates the most engagement.